-The portfolio's goal is to outperform the S&P 500 index over a three to five-year time horizon or full market cycle.
+The portfolio's goal is to outperform the S&P 500 and Russell 1000 Growth indices over a three to five year time horizon or full market cycle.
 The portfolio is suitable for investors seeking an exposure to a concentrated investment style which may be more volatile than the market as a whole.
 Investors should consider it as a portion of their investment portfolio within the context of their overall asset allocation and related investment goals.